 What If I Am Injured by a Defective Product?

-If you or someone you love has been injured by a defective product, you may be eligible to receive compensation for your damages.
+If you or someone you love has been injured by a defective product – say, your newborn baby is suffering from one or more of these similac neosure side effects linked to the baby formula you have been feeding them, or a mislabelling on a body lotion has led to a significant allergic reaction – you may be eligible to receive compensation for your damages.
 Depending on the circumstances of your case, you may be able to recover damages for things like:

 Your medical bills